ccdcoe/ccdcoe/README.md

 pip install ccdcoe[all]
 ```

-Package has several modules which can be installed separately by specifying them
+This package has several modules which can be installed separately by specifying them
 as an extra requirement.
 To install the http_apis module only, specify:

 ```